 It is vital in the entire GI tract, urinary bladder, skin, lungs, arteries, pancreas, bile ducts, fascia, muscles, and fat.

 It is integral with the development of keloid scars - described as an exaggeration of collagen fibers under the skin under high tension.

 But John F. Barnes, P.T., already knew that.

-He quotes, "Functionally, the fascia serves to surround and infuse every structure and therefore helps to support and protect the structures.
+"Functionally, the fascia serves to surround and infuse every structure and therefore helps to support and protect the structures.
 It creates separation between vessels, organs, bones and muscles.
 Fascia also creates space through which delicate nerves, blood vessels and fluids must pass."
 (Craniosacral Therapy, John Upleadger).

 Myofascial Release treats the Fascial system, addresses the Interstitium, repairs dysfunctions that create drag on the body and reduce movement of fluids between and within organs.

 Receive Myofascial Release therapy today.
 Click on the Book Now button to reserve your session.

 Go to the Massage Therapy section to learn more.

 When booking your appointment on-line, choose Personal Training or Massage Therapy (Myofascial Massage).
 First time clients choose New Client in any category.
 Jan also offers the Free 30-minute Consultation.